Data Streaming – the treadmill of BigData

 Main challenges outlined by Data Streaming

-Fortunately, all of the above challenges can be easily addresses since there are a couple of well-designed infrastructures like Spark, Storm or Apache Flume that enables a relatively easy process of deploying Data Streaming applications for your business.
+Fortunately, all of the above challenges can be easily addressed since there are a couple of well-designed infrastructures like Spark, Storm or Apache Flume that enables a relatively easy process of deploying Data Streaming applications for your business.
 You might just need some expertise to get you started on these.

 The benefits of deploying a stream layer to your BigData application